From College Courts to the Big Stage: Zack Card’s MLP Debut

 Pressure and Performance: Lessons from MLP

 “I did put a lot of pressure on myself at the MLP event, which is unfortunate because it prevented me from giving my best possible performance.
-I usually try to go into events with no expectations, which helps relieve pressure, but I failed to do that at MLP.
-I was upset that I didn't bring my best level.”
+I usually try to go into events with no expectations, which helps relieve pressure, but I failed to do that at MLP."

 From Campus Courts to the Biggest Stage